OUR CAPABILITIES

 ALL DSTs ARE NOT THE SAME

-We offer exchange investors the ability to select from a wide range of DSTs with various levels pre-arranged financing with non-recourse fixed rate debt; or all-cash
+We offer exchange investors, who qualify as accredited investors, the ability to select from a wide range of DSTs with various levels pre-arranged financing with non-recourse fixed rate debt; or all-cash

 debt-free DSTs, depending on your particular exchange needs.